pwscup/pwssite/2021/markdown/index_e.md

 Please note that we might not be able to accommodate your request to present your paper in PWS2021 session due to the number of paper submission.
 In such a case, we might ask you to present your paper in other CSS sessions.

-Please note that the PWS Paper Award and the PWS Student Paper Award will be integrated with relevant awards in CSS2021.
+Please note that conventional awards in PWS (the PWS Paper Award and the PWS Student Paper Award) will be integrated with relevant awards in CSS2021.

 ## Sponsors